 He sat beside the window and waved her goodbye.
 She watched him leave, her head following the boneshaker till the cloud of smoke from its exhaust pipe slowly settled, leaving dust where the rickety bus once stood.

 In silence, she turned around towards whence she had come; through the ticket office, into a porch, then towards the small fence surrounding the bus station.

 Sun trodden women, wares spread out on tables and mats before them, called out to her as she approached the gate that marked the entrance of the station.
-A little girl with a silver pan over her head crossed paths with her, an elderly man, unshaven, budged into her shoulders, shoving her back; human bodies in over-sized obroniwawus marched behind, infront, and around her.
+A little girl with a silver pan over her head crossed paths with her, an elderly man, unshaven, budged into her shoulders, shoving her back; human bodies in over-sized obroniwawu marched behind, infront, and around her.
 She stopped and shut her eyes.
 The motions continued.

-Ampesi boiled on one coal pot, garden eggs, on another beside it.
+Ampesi boiled on one coal pot, garden eggs, on the other.
 She sat in front of them both, fanning the flames, wondering about him, wiping the sweat off her brow, wondering about him.
 She saw Paa Kwesi and Ansomaa coming before they did; Ansomaas tiny palms inside her big brothers’, their uniforms creased and dirty from all the games she had told them not to play.

 She woke up with a start, perspiration dripping down her face and neck, breath heavy and coming out faster than it came in.She scooted to the head rest and looked around her, gradually picking out where she was.
-From among the heinous forms cast by shadows into the room, Paa Kwesi and Ansomaa lay coiled up, asleep on a mat beside her bed.
-Calmed, her hands instinctively dabbed around the sheets, feeling a cold moistness in the folds from where she had been lying before.
+From among the heinous forms cast by shadows inside the room, Paa Kwesi and Ansomaa lay coiled up, asleep on a mat beside her bed.
+Calmed, her hands instinctively dabbed around the sheets.
+She felt a cold moistness in the folds where she had been lying before.
 It was when she brought her hand to her forehead that she registered her shaking. .

 Image Credit: Sue Murray – PATERA